ShouvikSaha504/Diabetes-Prediction-Assessment-SQL/README.md

 5. **Performance Optimization:**
    - **Query Optimization**: Apply recommended optimization techniques to improve SQL query performance, ensuring faster data retrieval and analysis.

-6. **Further Analysis:**
-   - **Lifestyle and Dietary Habits**: Extend the analysis to include lifestyle and dietary habits, which can provide additional insights into diabetes risk factors and inform comprehensive health strategies.

 These insights and recommendations aim to enhance patient care, optimize database management, and support effective health interventions based on the analyzed data.